aromka/hapi-auth-jsonwebtoken/README.md

           included when `isValid` is `true`, but there are cases when the application needs to know who tried to authenticate even when it fails
           (e.g. with authentication mode `'try'`).

-See the example folder for an executable example.
+See the example for usage example.
+To run example:

+> cd example
+>
+> npm install
+>
+> node .

 ```javascript